 Make Mine a Bad Boy

-This contemporary romance is a paperback edition that was published by Forever on June 1, 2011 and has 328 pages.
+contemporary romance that was published by Forever on June 1, 2011 and has 328 pages.

 Explore it on Goodreads or Amazon.